bradbaillod/simple-google-maps-timeline-location-history-viewer/README.md

      cd backend
      npm install
      ```
-   - Create a Python virtual environment and activate it (if necessary for backend Python scripts).
+   - Create a Python virtual environment and activate it (if necessary for backend Python scripts).  (the instructions below assume that this virtual environment is given the name "venv")
    - Install Python dependencies if specified in any `requirements.txt` file.
    - Edit "index.js" to change the baseDir to the local folder on your Mac/PC titled "Semantic Location History" (from the Google Maps Timeline history which you downloaded from Google Takeout and unzipped onto your machine).